 The same passport will need to be used during the application process and for entering the Schengen Area.
 An ETIAS visa waiver will only be valid when presented with the corresponding passport (the details must match exactly).

-With this in mind, if you have 2 eligible passports and one of them has less than 3 years left, you should use the passport with the most time remaining to apply for ETIAS.
+With this in mind, if a traveller has 2 eligible passports and one of them has less than 3 years left, they should use the passport with the most time remaining to apply for ETIAS.

 Applying for ETIAS with dual nationality